Brau1973/patient-registration-api/README.md

 - **API Documentation**: The application uses Swagger for API documentation.
 This provides a user-friendly interface for exploring and testing the API endpoints.
 You can access the Swagger UI by navigating to the `/swagger-ui.html` endpoint on your application's base URL (for example, `http://localhost:8080/swagger-ui.html`).

+- **Postman Import File**: The project includes a Postman import file that contains a collection of requests for testing the API endpoints.
+You can import this file into Postman to quickly get started with testing the API.
+(It uses an environment variable `base_url` to set the base url of the API)

 Please refer to the API documentation for more details on how to use the API endpoints.